XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 ## Usage

-You can download or clone the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/){.github-code-download} to try the sample in your own browser.
+You can download or clone the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/)<!-- {.github-code-download} --> to try the sample in your own browser.

 ## Get an Account